jamesspearsv/libstats/README.md

 - Django
 - Gunicorn
 - Docker
-- Docker-Compose

 Install these using `requirements.txt` and pip, `Pipfile` and pipenv, or other python virtual environment tool.

 ## Docker Configuration

-Libstats has been set up to be deployed using docker and docker-compose.
+Libstats has been set up to be deployed using docker.
 The `docker-compose.yml` file creates two containers.

-- First, a Gunicorn container is created to run and serve the libstats Django app using Gunicorn.
+- First, a Gunicorn container is created to run and serve the libstats app using Gunicorn.
 In this container, dependencies are installed using `requirements.txt`.
 Then any database migrations are applied and static files are collected using `entrypoint.sh`.
 The configuration for this container is in `/services/gunicorn`
 - Second, an nginx container is created to serve as a proxy server and to serve static files for libstats.
 The configuration for this container is within `/services/nginx`.

 To complete the Docker configuration, you will need to create `/data` in the root of the project and two files: `db.sqlite3` and `libstats-config.json`